rwlink3z8/hpp2/README.md

 The raw data for cass county is in the data folder in 3 chunks, it's the smallest of the 3 counties by an order of 5

+All of the raw data is currently stored in a postgreSQL database, I am working now to clean the data and zero in on the queries for ease of use

 ## Table of Contents
 1. Current and Future Architechture